qubic/core/doc/contracts_oracles.md

 They usually request the information from the Oracle, an external information provider, and send the reply back to the core node.
 They may also get the Oracle Reply from their cache if it is already available from a prior request.

-After receiving the reply, the core nodes create one reply commit transaction per computer (whereas each transaction may contain reply commits of multiple queries for increasing efficiency).
+After receiving the reply, the core nodes create one reply commit transaction per computor (whereas each transaction may contain reply commits of multiple queries for increasing efficiency).
 The commits consist of a digest and a knowledge proof of the Oracle Reply, but do not reveal the actual value of the Oracle Reply yet.
 When 451 agreeing reply commits have been processed, the status of the query switches to `ORACLE_QUERY_STATUS_COMMITTED`.
-After that, the fastest computers send a reply reveal transaction, which changes the status to `ORACLE_QUERY_STATUS_SUCCESS` and triggers the notification when executed.
+After that, the fastest computors send a reply reveal transaction, which changes the status to `ORACLE_QUERY_STATUS_SUCCESS` and triggers the notification when executed.

 As an incentive for providing fast and correct Oracle Replies, there is an oracle revenue counter for each computor, which influences the overall revenue payed to the computor at the end of the epoch.
 Revenue points are granted to the first 451 reply commits (+ the ones in the same tick) with agreeing digest and correct knowledge proof when processing the reply reveal transaction.